-Your bandaging will be removed at your two week appointment and your dressings changed.
-If you had bunion surgery, at this stage you will be allowed to bend your big toe to help prevent stiffness.

-You will need to wear your surgical shoe for weight-bearing for another five to six weeks.

-If a wire has been used to hold a lesser toe fusion, this wire will be removed in clinic at your five week appointment.
-Your skin will need protecting for a further week until the site of the K-wire is fully healed.

-If you have had a soft tissue release for lesser toe deformity surgery and no wires have been used to hold your toe in place, you can go back to wearing comfortable shoes if your wound has fully healed at two weeks.
+- Your bandaging will be removed at your 2 week appointment, and your dressings changed. - If you had bunion surgery, at this stage you can start to bend your big toe to help prevent stiffness. - You will need to wear your surgical shoe for weight-bearing for another 5 to 6 weeks. - If a K-wire was used to hold a lesser toe fusion, this will be removed at your 5 week appointment.
+Your skin will need protecting for a further week, until the site of the K-wire is fully healed. - At 2 weeks, if you have had a soft tissue release for lesser toe deformity surgery and no K-wires were used to hold your toe in place, you can wear comfortable shoes again, but only if your wound has fully healed.